 By setting up specific expectations, you can enlist the appropriate furniture and decor to match your ideal workspace.
 This step will prove immensely helpful when picking color palettes, desk materials, or executive office table designs.

 Now that you've got a feeling for the type of office you're hoping to walk into, let's dive into the basics.
 While executive offices serve different functions and come in a wide range of sizes, you can count on a few essential furniture pieces they all have in common.

 Every executive office would feel incomplete without the following:

-- Desk – Whether you're drawing up contracts or finalizing end-of-year numbers, you can't deny that a desk is your best friend.
+- Desk – Whether you're drawing up contracts or finalizing end-of-year numbers, you can't deny that a commercial office desk is your best friend.
 Use your valuable table space to your advantage and make it your own with beautiful accents.

 - Chair – Even if you're a pacer, having a comfortable chair is vital.
 A desk chair should provide ergonomic support and keep you engaged during long days or conference calls.

 - Tech station – In this modern age, you can't go far without an operational technology station.
 Along with a computer, you should also consider purchasing a webcam and microphone for important video conferences.